vchain-us/jsvcn/README.md

 })
 ```

-For notarization you need to pass valid CodeNotary user credentials to the config:
+For notarization you need to pass valid CodeNotary user credentials in the config:

 ```javascript